AppliedAcousticsChalmers/auralization-toolbox/README.md

 The Chalmers Auralization Toolbox is a collection of MATLAB scripts that auralize sampled sound fields.
 The sound field quantity that is sampled can be either the sound pressure or the combination of sound pressure and particle velocity (or equivalently the sound pressure gradient).
 The primary purpose is auralization of data simulated with methods like FDTD, FEM, BEM, and the like.

+**Binaural audio examples** that were created with the toolbox are available [here](http://www.ta.chalmers.se/research/audio-technology-group/audio-examples/auditorium-acoustics-2023/).

 The figure below illustrates the types of sampling grids that can be processed (volumetric, spherical surfaces, and cubical surfaces).

 ![grids](resources/grids.png "grids")